sameertulshyan/java-projects/ManhattanMoped/README.md

-This project allows the user to drive a moped around NYC, one block at a time.
+This project allows the user to use commands through a CLI to drive a moped around Manhattan, one block at a time.

 Implementation is simplified to a grid of 200 streets and 10 avenues.
 Specific locations cause advertisements to be displayed to the user.